-This course is the second course in a sequence of three doctoral study supervision courses that are part of the DBA program aimed to complete the doctoral study.
-The focus of this class is the collection and analysis of empirical evidence for the DS project.
-Students must have data collected to pass this class.
+This course is the initial course in a sequence of three doctoral study supervision courses that are part of the DBA program aimed to complete the doctoral study project.
+It must be taken after DOC690.
+In this course students will finalize and defend their doctoral study project, apply and receive IRB approval, and start collecting data.